-We estimate that if you own the common units you purchase in this offering through the Estimated ratio of taxable income to distributions record date for distributions for the period ending December 31, 2010, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than 20% of the cash distributed to you with respect to that period.
-Please read "Tax Considerations" appearing elsewhere in this prospectus supplement for the basis of this estimate.
+On October 27, 2009, we announced that we will pay a cash distribution of \$1.065 per unit (\$4.26 per unit on an annualized basis) to holders of record of such units at the close of business on November 5, 2009.
+The distribution represented an increase over the quarterly distribution of \$1.0575 per unit we paid in August 2009.
+The purchasers of common units in this offering will date for distributions for the period ending December 31, 2011, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than 20% of the cash distributed to you with respect to that period.
+Please read "Tax Considerations"